-At Stanford, I teach the freshman course “Hashtag Activism,” the sophomore course “Hiphop, Orality, and Language Diversity,” and am scheduled to teach an elective course, “Being [Blank] at Stanford: Reflexivity and Institutional History” in Spring 2019.
+At Stanford, I teach the freshman course “Hashtag Activism” and the sophomore course “Hiphop, Orality, and Language Diversity.”
 Social media have always been part of my teaching practice.
 However, beyond this interest, my “Hashtag Activism” course emerged out of the realization that I was centering cis male voices in my hiphop class; thus, this new class focuses on the Black women creators behind such crucial hashtags as #BlackLivesMatter, #OscarsSoWhite, and #MeToo.
 My teaching persona has also evolved to be more transparent and reflexive about my own identity as a white Jewish woman in order to make the space feel more authentic and safe for students to embrace their own positionalities as well.

 Beyond these teaching experiences, I have also taught college-level ESL in central China and creative writing for middle school students, as well as worked as a writing tutor and coach for youth, college and graduate students, and professionals.